JasperKirton/Resonance/README.md

 Creative Projects 2017 Yr2
-Daniel Breuer and Jasper Kirton-Wingate
+Daniel Breuer and Jasper Kirton-Wingate.
-Please use 'access' branch, the project is named 0FX_granular
+Please use 'access' branch, the project is named 'OF0.9.2_OSX_Granular0_92'